Jagdev Singh Talwandi: Political career

 The trio of Akali Dal (Jagdev Singh Talwandi, Gurcharan Singh Tohra, and Prakash Singh Badal) dominated the political scene.
 Talwandi organized the All India Akali Conference in Ludhiana in the month of October 1978 after 13 Sikhs were killed in a fight between Nirankaris and Akhand Kirtani Jatha followers.
 The conference was a big success and the Anandpur Sahib Resolution was passed with some amendments.

 The Akali-Janata Government was working smoothly when issues of alleged corruption by education minister Sukhjinder Singh surfaced.
 Badal wanted to remove Sukhjinder Singh while Talwandi and Tohra opposed.
 Sukhjinder Singh was ousted from the cabinet and two ministers, Jaswinder Singh Brar and Randhir Singh Cheema, resigned as a show of solidarity with Sukhjinder Singh.
 This widened the differences between Badal on one side and Talwandi and Tohra on the other.

 Tohra reconciled with Badal and a complaint against Talwandi was made to the Akal Takhat and he was summoned by the Jathedar Akal Takhat who declared he wasn't "tankhwaya".
-In 1980 Talwandi parted ways with Badal and formed his own Akali Dal (Talwandi).
+In 1980 Talwandi parted ways with Badal and formed his own party, Akali Dal – Jagdev Singh Talwandi Group.
 Meanwhile, Gandhi returned to power and she dismissed the Badal Government.

 Talwandi led a jatha to Delhi where he was detained in Tihar Jail for more than 18 months.
 He was released on appeal from the Akal Takhat and Sant Harchand Singh Longowal, dictator of Dharam Yudh Morcha.
 Talwandi was willingly arrested in Dharam Yudh Morcha along with one thousand followers at Ludhiana.
 He was detained at Ludhiana jail with Badal.

 As the Punjab state was engulfed in militancy and the Operation Blue Star took place in 1984, all the senior leaders of the Akali Dal were detained in different jails.
 By 1987, the party was leaderless.
 In 1989, Talwandi became the president of the Akali Dal.
 In November 1989, an assassination attempt was made on him in his village by the militants.
 His loyal supporter Harjinder Singh Jind, a member of the SGPC, and his gunman were killed in the attack, and Talwandi and his personal assistant Ujagar Singh were badly injured.

 Talwandi became the president of the SGPC in 2001.